tiktagus/tiktagweb/content/en/blog/releases/roadmap-v1.md

 ## How Does It works

-When you're using `tiktag` locally on a daily basis, you're leaving an audit trail with [tiktag.us](https://tiktag.us), i.e., the file's unique ID, digital fingerprint, timestamp of your operation, etc. We'll implement a Zero Knowledge algorithm to verify that you are owning the assets, and leaving a proof for others to check and verify when necessary.
+When you're using `tiktag` locally on a daily basis, you're leaving an audit trail with [tiktag.us](https://tiktag.us), including the file's fingerprint, time of operation, etc. For example, when you first hosted a file, we got its `ttid` as part of the URL, and the timestamp.

+Once you login [tiktag.us](https://tiktag.us) with your wallet, you'll need to go through a simple proof-of-ownership test.
+We'll implement Zero Knowledge algorithm to verify your claim on the asset's ownership, leaving a proof for others to check and verify.

-This is an on-going basis as you keep using `tiktag` with a bineded wallet you are controlling.
-This way, we're capable of proving to the world that you own what you've claimed to own.
+This is happening on an on-going basis as you keep using `tiktag` with a wallet you are controlling.
+Overtime, `tiktag` makes it easier for you to prove your relationship with the asset in question.

 ## What's Next?